 Let us know how you like our recommendations.
 Swing by to see the Watershed team at Booth 800 and take a selfie with Bill and the team.
 We’ll have our favorite free resources collated online to help you get started with learning analytics and be on hand to answer all your questions and demo the latest Watershed features.

 About the authors

 Ismael (a.k.a.
-“Izzy”) Lara, a Data Engineer at Watershed, has experience not only as an instructor, but also an instructional designer working with faculty to design courses that best enhance the student learning experience.
-Previously, he has supported the implementation of a learning ecosystem to support K-12 teachers’ professional development and currently advocates for xAPI amongst the L&D community.
+“Izzy”) Lara, Director of Implementations at Watershed, has experience not only as an instructor, but also an instructional designer working with faculty to design courses that best enhance the student learning experience.
+Previously, he has supported the implementation of a learning ecosystem to support K-12 teachers’ professional development and currently advocates for xAPI within the L&D community.